Taxes on Buying a Property in Vancouver, BC

 When buying a property in Metro Vancouver, and British Columbia, it’s important to know about the taxes you’ll be expected to pay.
-These taxes are typically due at the time of completion, and they include the Property Transfer Tax, the Foreign Buyer’s Tax, and GST.
+These taxes on buying a home in Vancouver, BC are typically due at the time of completion, and they include the Property Transfer Tax, the Foreign Buyer’s Tax, and GST.
 The good news, there are possible exemptions.
 Keep in mind, these are one time purchase taxes, you can find more about other yearly taxes HERE

 Property Transfer Tax (PTT)